George Copos: Business

+Ownership of Rapid Bucureşti

+George Copos took over Rapid Bucureşti in 1992.
+Under his ownership, the Giulești team won the championship title twice, in 1998–99 and 2002–03 seasons, and the Romanian Cup 4 times.
+The period of major success begins with bringing in Mircea Lucescu as manager, in the summer of 1997.
+In the first year "Il Luce" won the Cup, and in the second the championship.

+Political career

 Copos was a member of the Conservative Party and between December 2004 and January 2006, he was a vice-prime-minister and State Minister in charge with coordination of the activities in the field of business environment and small and medium-sized enterprises in the Tăriceanu government.
 On January 21, 2006, he resigned from the Conservative Party amid a corruption scandal.
 He maintained, however, his function as vice prime-minister and State Minister in the government.
 He also resigned from the government in June 2006, maintaining his function as a senator.

+Conviction

-On March 4, 2014, a Romanian appeals court sentenced him to 3 years and 8 months in prison for fraud, tax evasion and money laundering in connection with Rapid Bucharest football player transfers; he was also ordered to repay the equivalent of US$690,000 to the football club and the Romanian state.
+On March 4, 2014 a Romanian appeals court sentenced him to 3 years and 8 months in prison for fraud, tax evasion and money laundering in connection with Rapid Bucureşti football player transfers; he was also ordered to repay the equivalent of US$690,000 to the football club and the Romanian state.

-On the 26th of March 2014, a Romanian court sentenced him to 4 years in prison for fraud, in a case regarding the sale of several commercial venues to the Romanian State Lottery.
+On March 26, 2014 a Romanian court sentenced him to 4 years in prison for fraud, in a case regarding the sale of several commercial venues to the Romanian State Lottery.

+In 2015 Geopge Copos was released after serving 1/3 of the 4-year prison sentence with execution to which he was sentenced.